trond-snekvik/vscode-kconfig/README.md

 - [Breadcrumbs](https://code.visualstudio.com/docs/editor/editingevolved#_breadcrumbs) navigation
 - Find all references

-## Configuration file features
+## Properties file features

 ![](doc/completion.png)

-Out of the box, VS Code has syntax highlighting for configuration files.
+Out of the box, VS Code has syntax highlighting for properties files.

-This extension adds contextual information for the configuration files:
+This extension adds contextual information for the properties files:
 - Autocompletion based on Kconfig files
 - Hover information
 - Go to definition